rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/context.md

 ## Function `move_resource_to`

-Move a resource to the account's storage
+Move a resource to the account's resource object
 This function equates to <code><b>move_to</b>&lt;T&gt;(&<a href="">signer</a>, <a href="resource.md#0x2_resource">resource</a>)</code> instruction in Move